The Very Best of Sheryl Crow: DVD release

-The DVD features 14 tracks, missing out "Light in Your Eyes","Picture", "C'mon C'mon" and "I Shall Believe".
+The DVD features 14 video tracks, missing out "Light in Your Eyes", "Picture", "C'mon C'mon" and "I Shall Believe".
 Sound is PCM stereo.

 Digital release

 Digital US versions of the album at Amazon.com and the iTunes Store omit track 11, "Picture".
 All the subsequent tracks shift their numbering back accordingly.
-Internationally the song is still available digitally, but only when the album is purchased as a whole.
+Internationally, the song is still available digitally, but only when the album is purchased as a whole.